FDA Reports and Statistics

 You may qualify to file a lawsuit if:

-- While pregnant, the mother used at least 10 doses of Tylenol or generic acetaminophen; and while pregnant, the mother consulted her healthcare professionals for Tylenol use in the form and in the manner in which she used it, and the drug was approved for use in the form and in the manner in which the mother used it.
+- The mother consulted her healthcare professionals for Tylenol use in the form and in the manner in which she used it, and the drug was provided to the mother and in the manner in which the mother used it

-- The child suffered fetal exposure and was subsequently diagnosed with autism, and/or the child is participating today or participated in the past in an individualized education program for autism, or the child is participating today or participated in the past in an early intervention program for autism.
+- The child was diagnosed with autism, and/or the child is participating today or participated in the past in an individualized education program for autism, or the child is participating today or participated in the past in an early intervention program for autism

 You may not qualify to file a lawsuit if the mother suffered one or more of the following complications during pregnancy: